High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Abstract

 \section{Abstract}

-\footnote{Accepted for presentation at Conference on Learning Theory (COLT) 2017} We consider a sparse linear regression model $Y=X\beta^{*}+W$ where $X$ is $n\times p$ matrix Gaussian i.i.d. entries, $W$ is $n\times 1$ noise vector with i.i.d. mean zero Gaussian entries and standard deviation $\sigma$, and $\beta^{*}$ is $p\times 1$ binary vector with support size (sparsity) $k$.
+We consider a sparse linear regression model $Y=X\beta^{*}+W$ where $X$ is $n\times p$ matrix Gaussian i.i.d. entries, $W$ is $n\times 1$ noise vector with i.i.d. mean zero Gaussian entries and standard deviation $\sigma$, and $\beta^{*}$ is $p\times 1$ binary vector with support size (sparsity) $k$.
 Using a novel conditional second moment method we obtain a tight up to a multiplicative constant approximation of the optimal squared error $\min_{\beta}\|Y-X\beta\|_{2}$, where the minimization is over all $k$-sparse binary vectors $\beta$.
 The approximation reveals interesting structural properties of the underlying regression problem.
 In particular,

 \begin{enumerate} \item [(a)] We establish that $n^{*}=2k\log p/\log (2k/\sigma^{2}+1)$ is a phase transition point with the following ``all-or-nothing'' property.
 When $n$ exceeds $n^{*}$, $(2k)^{-1}\|\beta_{2}-\beta^*\|_0\approx 0$, and when $n$ is below $n^{*}$, $(2k)^{-1}\|\beta_{2}-\beta^*\|_0\approx 1$, where $\beta_2$ is the optimal solution achieving the smallest squared error.
 With this we prove that $n^{*}$ is the asymptotic threshold for recovering $\beta^*$ information theoretically.
 Note that $n^*$ is asymptotically below the threshold $n_{\text{LASSO/CS}}=(2k+\sigma^2)\log p$, above which the LASSO and Compressive Sensing methods are able to recover $\beta^*$.